HOW TO SURVIVE THE FOURTH TRIMESTER

 Give your body time to readjust.
 Remember it took your body a whole 9 months to stretch and accommodate your baby so it’s only fair that you give it some time to spring back also.

-Take the time to embrace some of your partners clothes (let’s face it they probably look better on you anyway).
+Take the time to embrace some of your partners’ clothes (let’s face it they probably look better on you anyway).

 This is not the time to beat yourself up about what you think your body should or should not look like.

-If you didn’t get a chance to prepare some frozen meals before baby came along this would be a really great time to enlist the help of some friends.
+If you didn’t get a chance to prepare some frozen meals before your baby came along this would be a really great time to enlist the help of some friends.

 Get your friends to make you a few dishes that you can easily freeze for later on in the week when you won’t have time to cook.

 This makes things so much easier as I just have to pull out one container at a time to have a meal rather than defrost a whole container of food that we may not end up finishing.

-This is certainly not the time to be polite by declining help from friends.
-If makes you feel awkward you can always promise to repay the favour in return at a later date.
+If it makes you feel awkward you can always promise to repay the favor in return at a later date.

 Never be afraid to say no to visitors.
 Your body has just gone through a major upheaval and you need time to recover from that.